duinomaker/HexoBlog/source/_posts/redirect/concrete-mathematics.md

 pinned: true
 ---

-I have finished reading *Concrete Mathematics* Chapter 2.
-You could find my notes and solutions to exercises <a href="/CM/">here</a>.
+I have finished reading the second chapter of *Concrete Mathematics*.
+Here are my notes and solutions to exercises.